F A Q – FREQUENTLY ASKED QUESTIONS

 An application or referral may be declined if the applicant:

-7. Is not able to tolerate residential treatment with up to five other residents.
+- Is not able to tolerate residential treatment with up to six other residents.

 More information?